bahrus/xtal-state/README.md

 <summary>So what to do?</summary>
 The simplest solution to this dilemma would be to persist the history.state object to a central database with every modification, and to just add the id pointing to this object in the address bar somewhere Google hasn't started expunging yet.

-One example of an existing service that requires no token or account, where one could store the stringified history.state object, is [myjson.com](http://myjson.com/) (maximum size unknown.).
-NB:  Using such a service, and blindly accepting any id without serious verification, could put a damper on your weekend.
+One example of an existing service that requires no token or account, where one could store the stringified history.state object, is [myjson.com](http://myjson.com/) (maximum size unknown.).  **NB**:  Using such a service, and blindly accepting any id without serious verification, could put a damper on your weekend.

 And this strategy isn't very efficient.
 It would require rapidly uploading a larger and larger object / JSON string as the user's application state grows, which could happen quite quickly.
 </details>